 This report follows the outline of the often-used checklist on developing early warning systems from the United Nations International Strategy for Disaster Reduction (ISDR).
 In particular, the findings of the stakeholder consultations are presented in sections drawn from the ISDR's four elements of peoplecentred early warning systems: (i) Risk Knowledge (ii) Monitoring and Warning Service (iii) Dissemination and Communication and (iv) Response Capability.
 Similar to the post-tsunami analysis in Asia, and current frameworks used in the Caribbean Large Marine Ecosystem (CLME), we take governance as underlying and underpinning all elements (Figure 1).
-The scope of interest, and corresponding content of the report, is the set of parameters that would guide the development of a fisherfocused, ICT solution for early warning and emergency response conceptualized to accommodate multiple actors, relationships and technologies (Figure 2).
+The scope of interest, and corresponding content of the report, is the set of parameters that would guide the development of a fisher-focused, ICT solution for early warning and emergency response conceptualized, as shown in Figure 2, to accommodate multiple actors, relationships and technologies.

 The report details the approach taken in the preparation and execution of the stakeholder consultations; and closes with a section on collaboration and conclusions.
-Appendices of contacts and other information are provided.
+Appendices of contacts and other information are provided for reference along with endnotes.